Do you want to increase conversions on your website dramatically? Exit-intent popups are the not-so-secret weapon that will get you there.

 How about presenting your abandoning visitor with an upgrade to the content they were just reading?

-Here’s the exit popup example they used:
+Here’s the exit popup example:

 As they go to close the browser, present them with a free download of a PDF version of the post or a checklist with the steps they need to follow.

-If you need some help creating your content upgrades, check out these 10 tools to help you create quality content upgrades.
+If you need help creating your content upgrades, check out these 10 tools to help you create quality content upgrades.

 6. Offer a Discount